pemorse/Tagger/README.md

 Confusingly, some '.plugin' files need to be placed in the 'patches' directory, NOT the plugins directory.

-See here for more information: http://kineme.net/HowtoInstallCustomPatches
+See here for more information: http://kineme.net/HowtoInstallCustomPatches or here: https://developer.apple.com/library/content/documentation/GraphicsImaging/Conceptual/QuartzComposer_Patch_PlugIn_ProgGuide/plugin_1/plugin_1.html

 _________________________________